-Writer focusing on civil society, culture, and religion; senior fellow at the Council of Foreign Relations
+Writer focusing on civil society, culture, and religion; fellow at the Wissenschaftskolleg zu Berlin

 He is the winner of the 2016 Shorenstein Journalism Award.

-His book The Souls of China: The Return of Religion After Mao is published in April 2017.
+His book The Souls of China: The Return of Religion After Mao was published in April 2017.
+His latest book China’s Underground Historians and their Battle for the Future (September 2023) has become another ground-shaking document on China’s recent history.

 On migration, he notes: “Migration is probably one of the most important topics relating to China’s future.
 Getting it right means getting China’s economic future right.”
 He wrote a five-part series for the New York Times on migration in 2013 and 2014.
 This series won a citation for excellent from the Asia Society in 2014.